Table of Contents

 - Integrate automated dependency scanning (Snyk, OWASP Dependency-Check, GitHub Dependabot) into your CI pipeline with zero-tolerance policies for known CVEs.

-- When dependencies change, trigger your test suite automatically.
-Testkube's event-driven test triggers can watch for Kubernetes ConfigMap updates or deployment changes and automatically run validation tests, ensuring dependency updates don't silently break your application.
+latest. - When dependencies change, trigger your test suite automatically.
+Testkube's event-driven test triggers can watch for Kubernetes ConfigMap updates or deployment changes and automatically run validation tests, ensuring dependency updates do not silently break your application.

 - Expand integration test coverage before merging AI changes to shared utilities or database queries.